dmitrypol/dmitrypol.github.io/_posts/2016-04-03-report_frameworks.md

 end
 {% endhighlight %}

 Then we schedule a nightly job.
-To keep things simple users receive daily reports for previous day's data, weekly reports on Monday (for previous week) and montly reports on the 1st (for previous month).
+To keep things simple users receive daily reports for previous day's data, weekly reports on Monday (for previous week) and monthly reports on the 1st (for previous month).

 {% highlight ruby %}
 # app/jobs/user_report_job.rb